Madhurananda/PhD_MATLAB_codes/README.md

-# PhD_MATLAB_codes
-This is the MATLAB codes for my PhD.
+# This is the MATLAB scripts for my PhD.

-Adding more test here.